 In your application, you will be asked to provide the name and email address of two people, or “references,” who would be willing to recommend you for scholarships.
 Once you enter their name and email address and click on the "save and keep editing" button, each reference will receive an email with a link to the scholarship site.
 They will create their own login and submit their reference through the system without creating a login account.
 You can check on the status of your references by logging into your account and clicking the “References” tab at the top of the page.

 If one of your references cannot complete your request, you can add another reference to your application.
-References will have until April 28 to complete their reference.
+References will have until a week after the application deadline to complete their reference.

 Yes, students must submit a transcript and have earned at least a minimum of a 2.0 grade point average.
 If you do not have a college transcript for Seattle Colleges, please upload your current class schedule.
 If you are a recent high school graduate, submit your unofficial high school transcript.
 If you have a transcript from another college, submit the most recent unofficial transcript.
 If you do not have any recent transcripts, type a short explanation of why you do not have a transcript and upload this document in place of your transcript.